reswitched/pegaswitch/GUIDE.md

 - A Nintendo Switch running FW 1.0.0 - 3.1.0
 	- For 1.0.0, you will also need a copy of [Puyo Puyo Tetris JP](https://www.amazon.com/gp/product/B01N4PKS4S/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1)
 - A PC running any OS capable of running Node.JS that is connected to a network your Switch can connect to
-- ~30 minutes, give or take based on connection speed
-- Half a brain

 Setting up the Environment
 --------------------------